Just For Today Reading: Inspiring Words for Your Healing Journey!

 “I accept that I am not perfect, and today, I will choose to make progress instead of aiming for perfection.”

-These prayers are meant to be brief, understandable, and practical.
+These prayers are meant to be brief, understandable, and practical too.
 They help start your day right and give you a guide to follow if you feel lost.

 Daily Meditation and Reflection Practices